Tommaso Reggio: Education and priesthood

 Tommaso Reggio was born in Genoa on 9 January 1818 to Marquis Giovanni Giacomo Reggio and Angela Maria Pareto; he was baptized on 10 January in the archdiocesan cathedral of San Lorenzo.
 He made his First Communion and received his Confirmation on 10 April 1828 from the Bishop of Saluzzo Antonio Podestà.

 Reggio received his initial education at home from a private teacher and then his high school education in Genoa from the Somaschi Fathers and on 1 August 1838 received his Bachelor of Law from the Genoa college.
 On 24 March 1839 he decided to become a priest and underwent his philosophical and theological education in preparation for the priesthood.
 He received his ordination to the priesthood on 18 September 1841 after the conclusion of his ecclesial studies from Cardinal Placido Maria Tadini; he celebrated his first Mass in Gavi in Alessandria in the church of San Maurizio.
-On 15 July 1842 he graduated from the Genoa college in theological studies and received his doctorate in those studies in 1843.
+On 15 July 1842, he graduated from Genoa College in theological studies and received his doctorate in those studies in 1843.
 Reggio was appointed in 1843 as the vice-rector of seminarians in Genoa while later serving as the rector of seminarians in Chiavari from 1845 until 1851.
 In 1851 he returned to Genoa where he served as the abbot of Santa Maria Assunta in Carignano since his appointment as such on 26 May.
 He helped found The Catholic Standard on 26 July 1849 which was a newspaper but was to later close the paper on 14 March 1874 (with its final issue) after the papal declaration that the faithful could not vote in elections.
 It also put to rest his hopes - and that of others - for establishing a political organization based on the teachings of the faith.